stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/cellranger-analysis/README.md

 | DYE001 | seq_submission_code1_sample1 | /absolute_path/seq_submission_code1/replicate1,/absolute_path/seq_submission_code1/replicate2 |

 Cell Ranger will automatically treat these as technical replicates and merge the data into a single output for that sample during processing.
-There is no need to manually combine the files—just list them correctly, and the pipeline takes care of the rest.
+There is no need to manually combine or rename the files—just list them correctly, and the pipeline takes care of the rest.

 ## Run module on HPC